Kvadratni/claude-rpg/KNOWN_ISSUES.md

 The Goose CLI subprocess calls are not capturing the full AI response output.
 When running Goose recipes via `subprocess.run()` or `subprocess.Popen()`, only the recipe loading information is captured, but the actual AI response is lost.

 **Evidence**:
-- Manual command works: `goose run --recipe recipes/village_elder.yaml --params "message=Hello" --params "context=test" --no-session`
+- Manual command works: `goose run --recipe recipes/village_elder.yaml --params "message=Hello" --params "context=test" --interactive --resume`
 - Subprocess calls only capture ~468 characters (recipe loading info)
 - AI responses are generated (confirmed by manual testing) but not captured by Python subprocess